 The custom app is now configured successfully.
-We would need to update the schema for app to work as expected.
+Update the schema to enable the app to work as expected.

 Update schema and authorization values for Google IdP

 Google IdP does not allow entering a custom field value for their SAML apps.
-There are third party applications that require additional value in addition to SAML response to authenticate the SAML response.
+There are third-party applications that require an additional value in addition to SAML response to authenticate the SAML response.

 Druva inSync requires Single Sign On (SSO) token to validate the SAML response.
 If the IdP is Google, there is no direct alternative to add the SAML token.
 Based on Google, we would need to extend schema for the IdP.
 In addition to this, the token value must be mapped for every user.

 - This opens the Schemas:insert page.